-• Trading deals - profit share arrangements and loss corridor arrangements:

-Trading deals are arrangements with insurers which include incentives and penalties based on the performance of the book of business.
-Revenue related to these arrangements is recognised on a best estimate basis, only to the extent that it is highly probable that a significant reversal in the
+Trading deals - profit share arrangements and loss corridor arrangements: Trading deals are arrangements with insurers which include incentives and penalties based on the performance of the book of business.
+Revenue related to these arrangements is recognised on a best estimate basis, only to the extent that it is highly probable that a significant reversal in the amount of cumulative revenue recognised will not occur (a constraint).

 Under some of these arrangements (e.g. profit share arrangements), an additional commission is earned from the insurer based on the profit from the underlying book of business or the volume of policies placed.
 The estimated additional commission is recognised as a contract asset and is reclassified to trade and other receivables when the underlying results are determined.
 Some of the additional commissions may be provided in advance, in which case they can be subject to a clawback.
-Advanced commission is recognised as a contract liability until the Group satisfies the
+Advanced commission is recognised as a contract liability until the Group satisfies the underlying performance obligations.